iErcann/TwitchCompilationGenerator/README.md

 https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#prerequisites

 ### Configure
-Open `config.js` then paste your client id.
+Open `config.ts` then paste your client id.
 To get your own client id you need to create a Twitch application [here](https://dev.twitch.tv/console/apps)

 ### Running the project